Florida Auto Insurance

 You do not have to list all the drivers on your insurance application in Florida but your insurance company does not have to cover members of your household if they are not listed on the policy.
 These exclusions are legal.
 Even though you do not have to list everyone on the policy, the company may request it.
 If you do not comply with the company’s request, they can deny the claims on any persons not included on the policy.

 In the state of Florida, the insurance company is allowed to check out your personal credit history when offering you insurance and setting your premium rates.
 They may also look at your driving record, age, and the area where you live.
 Maintaining a good driving record and paying your bills on time may reduce your premiums.
-Most Florida residents who maintain a good credit rating will be offered a premium discount.
+Most Florida residents who maintain a good credit rating will be offered a premium discount, as they account for the highest number of people with cheap auto insurance in Florida.

 Things that can help you reduce the cost of your insurance premiums include a clean driving record, the type of vehicle you choose to drive as well as the number of miles you drive per year.
 Nationwide Mutual Fire Insurance Company took a good credit score into account when establishing their premium rates.
 The fewer miles you put on your vehicle each year, the lower your chances are of being involved in an accident.
-The reduction in accident risk can translate into a reduction in premiums.
+The reduction in accident risk can translate into a reduction in premiums, effectively increasing the chance for cheap auto insurance in Florida.
 Furthermore, a clean driving record reduces your risk of an accident.

 1. 1990 Toyota Camry